Amrit-S/analysis-tool-website/README.md

 `npm install npm@latest -g`

-Git LFS can be downloaded using instructions from here: https://git-lfs.github.com
+Git LFS can be downloaded using instructions from here: https://git-lfs.github.com This is necessary to allow for the retrievel of the UNET segmentation weights, which are stored using Git LFS as they are around 350MB, much bigger than GitHub's limit of 100MB per file.

 To verify Git LFS installation, you can do:

 `git lfs -v`

+To install all other dependencies mentioned, it is highly recommended to use Anaconda (recommended v4.9.2) for quick installations as it comes with most of these libraries.
+You may need to tweak the version downloaded of each mentioned library at your discretion using conda commands.

+Anaconda can be downloaded here: https://docs.anaconda.com/anaconda/install/.

+To verify Anaconda installation and version, you can do:

+`conda --version`

+To verify Python installation and version, you can do:

+`python --version`

+To verify Tensorflow installation and version, you can do:

+`python -c 'import tensorflow as tf; print(tf.__version__)'`

+To verify Keras installation and version, you can do:

+`python -c 'import keras; print(keras.__version__)'`

+To verify scikit-image installation and version, you can do:

+`python -c "import skimage; print(skimage.__version__)"`

+To verify NumPy installation and version, you can do:

+`python3 -c "import numpy; print(numpy.__version__)"`

 ## Setup